 - Directions from Yates Hall, Randolph Complex, DuPont Hall, Spotswood Hall, Nicholson Hall, Fauquier Hall, Gooch Hall, Dinwiddie Hall, the Units

 - Directions from Barrett Hall, Taliaferro Hall, Hunt Hall, Reves Hall, Jefferson Hall, Landrum Hall, Chandler Hall, Jamestown North and South Halls

 THE FIRST FEW WEEKS OF TRANSITION

 During the first week of school, your student and his/her roommate(s) will be asked to negotiate a Shared Living Expectations worksheet.
 This worksheet will help them discuss and agree on important items such as study/sleep habits, guests, room security, borrowing or sharing items, noise levels, private time, room clutter, phone messages, etc. Their RA can assist them with this process.
 Encourage your student to take time during the summer and at the beginning of the year to invest in their roommate relationship.
 It will make sharing the space much more enjoyable!
 It is also important to remember that as your student and his/her roommate get into the routine of the semester, their room expectations may change.
-The Roommate Agreement should be a living document that helps the roommates negotiate room expectations throughout the year.
+The worksheet should be a living document that helps the roommates negotiate room expectations throughout the year.
 We suggest reviewing the Tips for Developing Successful Roommate Relationships.

 What staff is available in the residence halls?

 Resident Assistants (RAs) are assigned a hall, wing, section of a building, or a cluster of apartments.
 They live on the hall with the residents and work to develop community within their area.
 They are responsible for planning events and activities and assisting the Head Resident/Hall Director/Area Director with tasks to ensure a positive experience to students while living in the residence halls.
 These folks are well trained and great people for your student to get to know.